reduxframework/redux-framework/README.md

 WordPress options framework which uses the [WordPress Settings API](http://codex.wordpress.org/Settings_API "WordPress Settings API"), Custom Error/Validation Handling, Custom Field/Validation Types, and import/export functionality.

+## Posting Guidelines for issues and questions ##
+When using our Issue Tracker, you may ask questions where you may be a bit lost or need help understanding the documentation.
+If, however, you find a bug we require you to read and provide the information contained in our [Contributing Guidelines](https://github.com/ReduxFramework/redux-framework/blob/master/CONTRIBUTING.md).
+If you do not provide this information, we will request it before we can support you.

+If you are stuck in some of your own code, or need help with PHP and anything else not Redux specific, we request you purchase some [Premium Support](http://reduxframework.com/extension/premium-support/) and we will be happy to assist you.
+If we feel the issue is outside of our scope we will suggest you to purchase some [Premium Support](http://reduxframework.com/extension/premium-support/) in order for us to serve you.

 ## Kickstart Your Development ##

 Are you authoring a theme, or plugin?
 Visit the  [Redux Builder](http://build.reduxframework.com) site and get started!